davmlaw/xtux/README.md

 xtux
 ====

-Linux game written in 1999, 2D tike game with open source mascots.
+Play as open source mascots in this 2D Linux game, written in 1999.
+Single player & networked deathmatch modes.
+By David Lawrence & James Andrews